MatheusSC017/VehicleManager/README.md

 - **Spring Boot 3**: Core framework for building the application.
 - **Spring Data JPA**: For data persistence and repository management.
 - **PostgreSQL**: The primary database for the application.
+- **AWS S3**: Used in the prod profile, responsible for storing images in the cloud.
 - **H2 Database**: Used for running automated tests.
 - **Maven**: Dependency management and build tool.
 - **Spring Security**: For handling authentication and authorization.